 Many people like to bring binoculars and you will definitely want to bring your camera!
 We also recommend a small backpack of some kind to hold all your items (extra jackets, cameras, wallets, etc.) while we are out and about for the day.

 The B&Bs and the hotel in Dublin do have hairdryers, so you do not need to bring one.
-You will need to bring your own toiletries (soap, shampoo, etc.).
+You will need to bring your own toiletries (soap, shampoo, etc.), including a washcloth.
+(Washcloths are typically not provided in Irish B&Bs and hotels.)

 For a few euros, we can arrange to have your laundry done in town (there are no laundry facilities at the B&Bs).

-Please remember to bring any medications you may need, your passport, and your airline tickets!
+Please remember to bring any medications you may need, your passport, and your airline tickets/e-tickets!

 To enter Ireland, a valid passport is required.
 Go to http://travel.state.gov/content/passports/en/passports.html for applications and other information.